-If you have Office 365 for business, your subscription automatically gives you a public website that’s ready for you to customize.
+If you have Office 365 for business, your subscription may automatically include a public website that’s ready for you to customize.
 Tell people who you are, show them what you offer, and let them know how they can contact you.
 Change the site to reflect your brand, including images, colors, and logos.
 You can customize the website yourself, or invite others to help you.

 Watch this video for a quick demo:

 Note SkyDrive is now OneDrive, and SkyDrive Pro is now OneDrive for Business.
 Read more about this change at From SkyDrive to OneDrive

 Getting started with the public website is easy.
 From the Office 365 banner, choose Sites to open your sites page.

 Important If you've just signed up, and your team site and public website have not been provisioned yet, you might be redirected to OneDrive instead of your site page.

 Right away, Office 365 invites you to start designing your website.
 Just select Public Site.